SpecialAPI/ModdedBugFix/README.md

    * Fixes Baby Good Shellicopter causing exceptions and slowdowns after loading a new floor.
    * Fixes exceptions caused by Gundromeda Pain when in a room without enemies.
    * Fixes Gatling Gullets breaking when hitting certain enemies.
+   * Fixes exceptions caused by Spill-O' Jar when not picked up.
  * Oddments
    * Fixes exceptions caused by the Spider Boots during floor generation.
    * Fixes exceptions caused by enemies with no animator standing in goop when Oddments is installed.